 - Should one party maintain the other?
 How long for?

-Getting the right financial deal for you shouldn’t be left down to chance.
-If you require assistance with any aspect of resolving finances after the end of your relationship, please contact us today.
+Getting the right financial deal for you should not be left down to chance.
+If you require assistance with any aspect of resolving finances after the end of your relationship, please contact our family law solicitors today.